How and When to Thin Vegetable Seedlings

 So what does thinning seedlings mean?
 Thinning is the practice of removing excess seedlings.

 Why should you ‘thin’ your extra seedlings?
 Isn’t it better to let them grow so you will get more vegetables?
-The answer is “no”.
-The main reasons for thinning out excess vegetable seedlings are so that your vegetables have room to grow to their full size and they won’t need to compete for limited nutrients and water.
+No. The main reasons for thinning out excess vegetable seedlings are so that your vegetables have room to grow to their full size and they won’t need to compete for limited nutrients and water.

-1. You should pull out excess seedlings once they have grown two ‘true’ leaves.
+- You should pull out excess seedlings once they have grown two ‘true’ leaves.
 These aren’t the first leaves that appear—those are called ‘seed’ leaves.
-True leaves are shaped differently then the seed leaves.
+True leaves are shaped differently than the seed leaves.

-3. You can pull out the excess seedlings carefully.
-But, this method can disturb the roots of the remaining seedlings.
-Instead, I recommend using scissors and simply snipping off excess seedlings.
+- You can pull out the excess seedlings carefully.
+But this method can disturb the roots of the remaining seedlings.
+Instead, I recommend using scissors and simply snipping off the tops of excess seedlings.

 The roots will simply die once the top is removed.

-Thinning vegetable seedlings is one of the simplest of gardening tasks, but it is vital in order to grow healthy, full-sized vegetables.
-(You can also use this method when growing flowers from seed.)
+Thinning vegetable seedlings is one of the simplest of gardening chores, but it is vital in order to grow healthy, full-sized vegetables.
+(You can also use this plant thinning method when growing flowers from seed.)